Project-Vizcaya/One-Vizcaya/README.md

 > `One Vizcaya` is a cross-platform mobile application and intelligent administrative ecosystem built with Flutter and Firebase.
 It is engineered to bridge the communication gap between the ~530,106 citizens of Nueva Vizcaya and their Local Government Units (LGU) — routing critical field data from the local Barangay level all the way to the Provincial Capitol in real time.

-> **Project status:** Feature-complete working prototype, developed as an academic project at Nueva Vizcaya State University.
-Ready for a supervised pilot deployment in a single municipality prior to wider rollout.
-See the [Deployment & Pilot Plan](#-master-development-roadmap-status) and [Cost & Sustainability Plan](./COSTS.md).
+> **Project status:** Feature-complete working prototype, developed by a Nueva Vizcaya State University team.
+Offered to the Provincial Government as a **managed service**, ready for a supervised pilot in a single municipality prior to wider rollout.
+See the [Deployment & Pilot Plan](#-master-development-roadmap-status), [Cost & Sustainability Plan](#-cost--sustainability-plan), and [Service Model](#-service-model-ownership--continuity).

 ---